AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::DedicatedHost.md

 Parameters:
   AutoRenewPeriod:
     Type: Number
+    Description:
-    Description: >-
+    >-
       The time period of auto renew.
-When the parameter InstanceChargeType is PrePaid, it will take effect.
-It could be 1, 2, 3, 6, 12.
-Default value is 1.
+When the parameter InstanceChargeType is PrePaid, it will take effect.It could be 1, 2, 3, 6, 12.
+      Default value is
-    AllowedValues:
+      1. AllowedValues:
       - 1
       - 2
       - 3